microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 ---
-Description: Details how to create a Windows Package Manager private repository.
+Description: Details how to create a Windows Package Manager private source.
-title: Windows Package Manager private repository ms.date: 08/30/2021 ms.topic: article
+title: Windows Package Manager private source ms.date: 08/30/2021 ms.topic: article
-keywords: windows, package manager, windows package manager, private repo, private repository ms.localizationpriority: medium
+keywords: windows, package manager, windows package manager, private repo, private source ms.localizationpriority: medium
 ---

-# Windows Package Mananger private repository
+# Windows Package Mananger private source

 The Windows Package Manager provides a distribution channel for software packages containing their tools and applications.
 The instructions contained within this document provide guidance on how to setup a private respository that can be connected to using the Windows Package Manager.
 Providing a comprehensive package manager solution that consists of a command line tool and a set of services for installing applications on Windows 10.

-## Automatically create a private repository
+## Automatically create a private source

-A PowerShell script is provided inside of the *.\src\WinGet.RestSource.Infrastructure* folder that will simplify the creation of Azure resources to host your own Windows Package Manager private repository.
+A PowerShell script is provided inside of the *.\src\WinGet.RestSource.Infrastructure* folder that will simplify the creation of Azure resources to host your own Windows Package Manager private source.
 The Automation script makes use of Azure cmdlets that are only available if the **Az** PowerShell module has been installed.
 The Automation script will check for the existance of required modules first, and if they are not present will fail and provide guidance on how to import using `Import-Module Az`.

 The `automation.ps1` script has the following parameter inputs:
 | Required | Parameter          | Description                                                                                                                |